mvc1009/hackingnotes/_docs/red-team/c2-cobaltstrike.md

 We can also use `link` command again to reorganize the chain after getting disconnected.

 > **Notes**: When moving laterally between targets, the SMB protocol is used extensively in a Windows environment, so this traffic blends in very well.

+## Pivot Listeners

+Pivot Listeners are another type of P2P listener that currently only uses `TCP`.
+It works in the opposite direction to the regular TCP listener.

+When a beacon is spawned a Beacon payload that uses the TCP listener, that beacon acts as a TCP server and waits for an incoming connection from an existing beacon.
+Pivot Listeners are not created via the Listeners menu, but are bound to individual beacons.

+This existing beacon will bind a port and listen for incoming connections acting as a TCP Server, and a Beacon payload that uses the pivot listener will act as the TCP client.

+It is very usefull in scenarios where you don't know when the target will actually execute the payload and therefore when you need issue the `connect` command.

+To start a Pivot Listener right-click on an existing Beacon and select `Pivoting->Listener`.

+Once started, your selected port will be bound on that machine.

 # Payloads